pourmalek/CovidVisualizedCountry/README.md

 ********************************************************************************************************************************************

-## Licences / Copyrights of data and / or graphs used in this repository:
+## Licenses / Copyrights of data and / or graphs used in this repository:

 .